-Like any substance, alcohol can be misused.
-Excessive alcohol consumption can have negative effects on all areas of your life – whether it be your finances, relationships, or of course, your mental health and physical health.
+Excessive alcohol consumption can have negative effects on all areas of your life, including your organs.

-Alcohol can affect your life in many ways – in both the short term and the long term.
+Alcohol can affect your body, mind and life in many ways – in both the short term and the long term.
 For example, binge drinking can put you at risk of alcohol poisoning (having an alcohol overdose).

 Some signs of alcohol poisoning to look out for include vomiting, confusion, pale skin, cold and clammy skin, and slowed-down breathing.
 The more serious signs include loss of consciousness and seizures – although vomiting when unconscious can be fatal.